of the product price is directly going to the farmers to cover the farm cost and a fair compensation for farmers.

 The Peppermint arrives at the iSiS Organic Food company and is directly processed further.
 The 20Kg bags are emptied into a machine that is automatically distributing the raw material into small tea bags.
 A worker is then making sure those tea bags are nicely put in a paper carton box.

 Since its foundation, the iSiS factory has implemented the Core Program which enables all factory employees to engage in courses of art, acting, music, geography, and many more to promote happiness at work.

-n addition to the Core Program, iSiS started implementing the EoL EDU program, across the company to give employees the feeling they are part of a community striving towards creating safer work environments, a sustainability mindset and space for wellbeing.
+In addition to the Core Program, iSiS started implementing the EoL EDU program, across the company to give employees the feeling they are part of a community striving towards creating safer work environments, a sustainability mindset and space for well-being.